Reduced treatment costs for egg-sharers

 The priority is that you become pregnant, so if an insufficient number of eggs are collected, the egg share will not go ahead.
-Instead, you will keep all of your eggs and will still receive the IVF cycle free of charge.
+Instead, you will keep all of your eggs and will still receive the Egg Sharer IVF cycle package.

 Who needs donor eggs?

 You will be helping women who need donated eggs who may have:

 - A premature menopause – this affects 1-2% of women under 40